Author: Tosh Lubek Published: 3rd January 2022

 Although some manufacturers pre-season their cast iron and carbon steel cookware, it is generally a good idea to season it yourself.
 Seasoning will help prevent corrosion and reduce the likelihood of food sticking.

-If plain stainless steel or aluminium cookware is seasoned it is purely to help minimize sticking and improve browning, since these metals do not require protection from corrosion.
+If plain stainless steel or aluminum cookware is seasoned it is purely to help minimize sticking and improve browning, since these metals do not require protection from corrosion.
 Other types of cookware do not require any seasoning prior to use.

 To season a cast iron griddle, pan, skillet, or waffle maker, the surface is cleaned, then thinly coated with oil or fat.
 The cookware is then heated in an oven at 450-500°F, to form a bioplastic layer by the polymerization of the fat.
 Four layers of seasoning are normally applied prior to first use.